fieldtrip/website/tutorial/nirs_singlechannel.md

     cfg.artfctdef.zvalue.cutoff = 3.5;
     [cfg, artifact] = ft_artifact_zvalue(cfg, data);

 You will see that FieldTrip identified 8 artifacts through this procedure.
-These are not yet removed, you would call **[ft_rejectartifact](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectartifact.m)**.
+Note that these are only identified, they  are not yet removed; we will keep them in memory and call **[ft_rejectartifact](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectartifact.m)** after filtering segmenting the data into epochs.

 #### Exercise 2